-The NSERC/CFI Holistic Innovation in Additive Manufacturing (HI-AM) Network has been conceived to work on innovative solutions to address these challenges and to equip Canada for the era of Industry 4.0 and “digital-to-physical conversion.”
-With major investment from NSERC and CFI, the Network will investigate fundamental scientific issues associated with AM pre-fabrication, fabrication, and post-fabrication processing.
-It enables collaboration between Canada’s leading research groups in advanced materials processing and characterization, powder synthesis, alloy development, advanced process simulation and modeling, precision tool-path planning, controls sensing, and applications.
+The Holistic Innovation in Additive Manufacturing (HI-AM) Network has been formed to work on innovative solutions to address these challenges and to equip Canada for the era of Industry 4.0 and “digital-to-physical conversion.”
+With major investment from Natural Sciences and Engineering Research Council of Canada (NSERC) and Canada Foundation for Innovation (CFI), the Network investigates fundamental scientific issues associated with AM pre-fabrication, fabrication, and post-fabrication processing.
+It facilitates collaboration between Canada’s leading research groups in advanced materials processing and characterization, powder synthesis, alloy development, advanced process simulation and modeling, precision tool-path planning, controls, sensing, and applications.

-The University of Waterloo hosts the NSERC HI-AM Network, bringing together nineteen leading experts from seven universities across Canada.
-These researchers and their teams share ideas, innovations, and access to the necessary advanced research infrastructure and devices essential for holistic AM experiments.
+The University of Waterloo hosts the NSERC HI-AM Network.
+This Network brings nineteen leading AM experts from seven Canadian universities together.
+These researchers and their teams share ideas, innovations, and access to the advanced research infrastructure and devices essential for holistic AM experiments.

-HI-AM’s fourteen initial private sector partners demonstrate the broad impact potential of AM technology and the need for a collaborative approach.
+The HI-AM Network's industry partners demonstrate the broad impact potential of AM technology and the need for a collaborative approach.
 These partners include natural resource and energy firms, tooling and part repair specialists, and software developers, as well as major aerospace, automotive, and biomedical device manufacturers.
-These research-driven partnerships will ensure Network results are directly applicable to manufacturing in Canada and globally, so innovations can be rapidly transferred to, and implemented by industry.
+These research-driven partnerships ensure Network results are directly applicable to manufacturing in Canada and globally, so innovations can be rapidly transferred to, and implemented by industry.

 HI-AM is the first national academic additive manufacturing initiative in Canada.
-The timing is critical, with the global market for AM expected to quintuple by 2020.
-The proposed Network builds the partnerships, develops the intellectual property, and trains the highly skilled people Canada needs to compete in this crucial arena of advanced manufacturing.
+This Network builds the partnerships, develops the intellectual property, and trains the highly skilled individuals Canada needs to compete in this crucial arena of advanced manufacturing.